Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

     The columns are no longer visible in the view.

+### Drag and drop

+You can manually edit the position of the columns in any of the file views in Digital Workspace.
+To do so, complete the following steps.

+1. Log in to the Digital Workspace.

+2. In the view you want to adjust, drag and drop the columns to your desired position.

+    > **Note:** The position does not revert back to the original view, once you click away.

 ### Configure default columns

 A system administrator can use the `app.extension.json` file to configure which columns are visible by default.
 If the file is not adjusted all the columns will show by default.